·

 Disneyland Bus Stop Location & After the Trip

 The precise GPS location of the Disneyland ending bus stop is: 33.81004640595619, -117.91556170079627.
 It’s on Harbor Blvd between Manchester and Disney Way.
-Some other major bus lines stop here, so it’s great if you need to make more bus connections.
+Some other major bus lines stop here, so it’s great if you need to make more bus connections elsewhere into Orange County.

-Please note that if you DO make a connection, you’ll be switching over to Orange County’s bus system (OCTA) which is a totally different system from LA’s Metro– you’ll need to download the appropriate app beforehand, or just use cash.
+Please note that if you DO make a connection, you’ll be switching over to Orange County‘s bus system (OCTA) which is a totally different system from LA’s Metro.
+You’ll need to download the appropriate app beforehand, or just use cash.
 Here’s OCTA’s schedules and fare information.

 There’s also the Disneyland passenger drop-off/pick-up circle further up the street if you have someone coming to get you.